 The name speaks for itself!
 Located in the Ardennes region of eastern Belgium it’s naturally blessed with an abundance of mineral-rich thermal waters tourists flock here to relax and enjoy the health and wellness benefits of the water and the hot springs.
 It’s also very easy on the eye with beautiful buildings, thermal baths, a historic casino, an array of luxury hotels and an endearing 19th century retro charm.

 Sitting on the banks of the Semois River just a few miles from the border with France, Bouillon is famed for its imposing castle located on a rocky bend in the river overlooking the town.
 Parts of the castle date back as far as the 8th century.
 Beyond Château de Bouillon, miles of footpaths allow visitors to explore the lush forests of the Semois Valley.

-Belgium’s southernmost town Torgny is located in Gaume and thus enjoys a much warmer climate than the country’s northern reaches.
+The southern-most town of Torgny in Belgium is located in Gaume.
+Thus, it enjoys a much warmer climate than the country’s northern reaches.
 The picturesque village is widely considered one of the most beautiful towns in Wallonia, and its location on the banks of the charming Chiers River, as well as its winding streets and pretty houses topped with Roman tiles make it a romantic destination.

 If you, like us, are scouring through the Internet to plan for your next holiday, contact A Travel Duet – our experiences partner for the AISPI Virtual Vacation and curators of some of the best luxury vacations from around the world – who will help customise the perfect holiday for you and your loved ones!